AvanzaBank/gs-test/README.md

 The GS-Test library contains utilities designed to simplify testing of applications implemented using GigaSpaces.

 #### Running an embedded Processing Unit
-The `PuConfigurers` class contains factory methods for builders for different types of processing units (partitioned pu, mirror pu).
+The `PuConfigurers`/`StandalonePuConfigurers` classes contains factory methods for builders for different types of processing units (partitioned pu, mirror pu).
 Those can be used to create an embedded processing unit (`RunningPu`).
-The `RunningPu` extends the `org.junit.rules.TestRule` interface which makes it easy to run a processing unit "around" either an entire test class using `@ClassRule`, or around each test case using `@Rule`.
+The `RunningPu` is available as a `@TestRule` for JUnit4 and as an `Extension` for JUnit5.

-##### Example: Using @Rule and RunningPu to start/stop a pu around each test case
+##### Example: Using JUnit4 @Rule and RunningPu to start/stop a pu around each test case
 ```java
 class FruitTest {
   @Rule